hypo69/hypo/docs/gemini/set 0/ru/explainer/src/endpoints/prestashop/api/api.md

 **Relationships with Other Parts of the Project:**

-- `gs`: The code interacts with `gs` to get API credentials, demonstrating a dependency on a configuration module.
+- `gs`: The code interacts with `gs` to get API credentials, demonStarting a dependency on a configuration module.
 - `src.utils`: This package provides utilities for data conversion, file handling, image manipulation, and printing.
 - `src.logger`: Crucial for error and status logging, indicating a robust logging approach.
 - `requests`: For API communication.